golden-layout/golden-layout/README.md

         * `top`
         * `width`
         * `height`

+    Example:
+    ~~~
+    private handleContainerVirtualRectingRequiredEvent(container: ComponentContainer, width: number, height: number) {
+        const component = this._boundComponentMap.get(container);
+        if (component === undefined) {
+            throw new Error('handleContainerVirtualRectingRequiredEvent: Component not found');
+        }

+        const rootElement = component.rootHtmlElement;
+        if (rootElement === undefined) {
+            throw new Error('handleContainerVirtualRectingRequiredEvent: Component does not have a root HTML element');
+        }

+        const containerBoundingClientRect = container.element.getBoundingClientRect();
+        const left = containerBoundingClientRect.left - this._goldenLayoutBoundingClientRect.left;
+        rootElement.style.left = this.numberToPixels(left);
+        const top = containerBoundingClientRect.top - this._goldenLayoutBoundingClientRect.top;
+        rootElement.style.top = this.numberToPixels(top);
+        rootElement.style.width = this.numberToPixels(width);
+        rootElement.style.height = this.numberToPixels(height);
+    }
+    ~~~
 * `ComponentContainer.virtualVisibilityChangeRequiredEvent: (container, visible) => void;`\
 Fired when a component's visibility needs to be changed.
 The handler is passed the container and a boolean specifying visibility.
 Typically, the handler would:
     * find the component in the map using `container` as the key,
     * change its visibility using the `display` property in the component's top level HTML element.

+    Example:
+    ~~~
+    private handleContainerVisibilityChangeRequiredEvent(container: ComponentContainer, visible: boolean) {
+        const component = this._boundComponentMap.get(container);
+        if (component === undefined) {
+            throw new Error('handleContainerVisibilityChangeRequiredEvent: Component not found');
+        }

+        const componentRootElement = component.rootHtmlElement;
+        if (componentRootElement === undefined) {
+            throw new Error('handleContainerVisibilityChangeRequiredEvent: Component does not have a root HTML element');
+        }

+        if (visible) {
+            componentRootElement.style.display = '';
+        } else {
+            componentRootElement.style.display = 'none';
+        }
+    }
+    ~~~
 * `ComponentContainer.virtualZIndexChangeRequiredEvent: (container, logicalZIndex, defaultZIndex) => void`\
 Fired when a component's z-index needs to be changed.
 The handler is passed the container and a logical z-index and the default style z-index.
 Typically, the handler would:
     * find the component in the map using `container` as the key,
     * change its z-index to the default style z-index specified in `defaultZIndex`.

+    Example:
+    ~~~
+    private handleContainerVirtualZIndexChangeRequiredEvent(container: ComponentContainer, logicalZIndex: LogicalZIndex, defaultZIndex: string) {
+        const component = this._boundComponentMap.get(container);
+        if (component === undefined) {
+            throw new Error('handleContainerVirtualZIndexChangeRequiredEvent: Component not found');
+        }

+        const componentRootElement = component.rootHtmlElement;
+        if (componentRootElement === undefined) {
+            throw new Error('handleContainerVirtualZIndexChangeRequiredEvent: Component does not have a root HTML element');
+        }

+        componentRootElement.style.zIndex = defaultZIndex;
+    }
+    ~~~

 The apitest application demonstrates how virtual components are implemented.

+When using virtual components, think of Golden Layout as more of an engine calculating position rather than actually positioning components.
+This binding method requires more work to set up than other binding methods.
+However it offers more flexibility and opens up more design opportunities.
+For example with virtual components, any HTML element could be the parent for your components (not just the Golden Layout container).
+You can even have different parents for different components.
+This allows, for example, some of your components have one parent, and the others a different parent.
+They could then inherit different CSS or handle event propagation differently.

 #### Virtual via Registration